 The RL social planner produces genuine improvements in the health insurance simulation:

 The paper notes this contradiction without resolving it.
 An RL agent that improves relative fairness by driving prices high enough that an extra 4.5 percentage points of consumers exit the market is not achieving what any regulator would actually want.
-This is partly a metric design problem — the welfare function W = mean profit × fairness score has no principled basis for why a 5% profit gain should exactly offset a 5% fairness loss — and partly a consequence of using a stylised simulator calibrated to aggregate US statistics.
+This is partly a metric design problem — the welfare function W = mean profit × fairness score has no principled basis — and partly a consequence of the RL agent optimising what it is given, which rewards closing the demographic gap without penalising an increase in absolute exclusion.

-We want to be direct about what these numbers are and are not: they are simulation results from a model with three income groups, 2–5 firms, and US Census calibration.
-They are not UK evidence.
-A UK motor insurer looking at this paper should not take the 11% welfare improvement as a prediction for what would happen under a similar regulatory intervention in the UK market.
-The direction of effect is plausible; the magnitude is not transferable.
+We want to be direct about what these numbers are and are not: simulation results from a model with three income groups, 2–5 firms, and US Census calibration.
+A UK motor insurer should not take the 11% welfare improvement or the 16% fairness improvement as predictions for what would happen under similar intervention in the UK market.
+The direction of effect is plausible; the magnitudes are not transferable.

 Where this connects to UK regulation